sushantr/datascience/mahout/ReadMe.md

-The recommendation code was inspired from the paper "paper_on_collaborative_filtering.pdf"
+The recommendation code was inspired from the paper [Collaborative Filtering.pdf](https://ssc.io/pdf/cf-mahout.pdf)

 ## What is Mahout